“There is no top. There are always further heights to reach.”

 An accompanist is required for each auditionee, and it will be the responsibility of each auditionee to secure one.

-The jury for the competition shall consist of a minimum of two or as many as three music department faculty members with the Music director serving as facilitator and advisor.
-Each auditionee will provide at least 3 copies of the score of the concerto for the jury.
-The jury is charged with selecting the performance(s) of the highest caliber.
+The jury for the competition shall consist of a minimum of two or as many as three Music Department faculty members with the Music Director serving as facilitator and advisor.
+Each auditionee must provide a copy of their concerto score for the jury, which is charged with selecting the performance(s) of the highest caliber.
 Written comments from each jury member are required.
 The evaluation system used by the jury will be at its own collective discretion.

-In conjunction with the Duke Symphony Orchestra's programming for the academic year, the jury will select a student or students to perform with the Orchestra on one or two of its regularly scheduled concerts during the spring semester.
-However, the jury should limit itself to a total of one or two 20-minute pieces of music respectively.
+In conjunction with the Duke Symphony Orchestra’s programming for the academic year, the jury will select a student or students to perform with the Orchestra on its final regularly-scheduled concerts of the spring semester.
+However, the jury should limit itself to a total of one or two 20-minute pieces of music, respectively.
 The Music Director will advise jury members in this regard.
-Honorable mentions and/or runners-up may also be awarded at the jury's discretion.
+Honorable Mentions may also be awarded at the jury’s discretion.